The Oldest Religion Is Holiness

 "For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God.
 Now we have received, not the spirit of the world, but the Spirit who is from God, that we might know the things that have been freely given to us by God" (1 Corinthians 2:11-12).

 Only the Holy Spirit can change a person, not a religion or denomination.
-Do not depend on a religion or denomination, only the Holy Spirit!
-For we must be born from above(John 3:3) by the baptism of the Spirit who will dwell in us, leading us, giving us the power to become holy so we may enter the Kingdom of Heaven:
+It is a condition of the heart that must be transformed by the power of God.
+For we must be born from above(John 3:3) by the baptism of the Spirit who will dwell in us, leading us, sanctifying our spirit by bringing us unto holiness so we may enter the Kingdom of Heaven:

 "For as many as are led by the Spirit of God, these are sons of God" (Romans 8:14).

 Religion cannot save us, only Jesus Christ.
-On judgment day, God is not going to find favor on those who are Catholic, Lutheran, Methodist, and the like; but rather judge us all by His word:
+On judgment day, God is not going to find favor on those who are Catholic, Lutheran, Methodist, and the like; on the contrary, these religions may teach things that keep us from the truth of God's word.
+Rather, those who do not receive the words of His Son will be judged by His word:

 "He who rejects Me, and does not receive My words, has that which judges him—the word that I have spoken will judge him in the last day" (John 12:48).